 DENMARK (BEST: WON IN 1963, 2000 AND 2013)

 Denmark had a fair record in the early years capped by their 1963 victory, however their broadcaster then decided to withdraw from the contest for 11 years, and it was not until the 1980s that Denmark got into it’s stride with a string of great results based upon simple catchy pop songs.
 Things went a little awry in the 1990s, but the start of the new millennium saw the Danes with the very best results of all.
 However this was not to last, and was swiftly followed by disasters in 2002 and 2004.
-However the Danes spectacularly returned to form at the start of this decade, capped by a third triumph in 2013.
+However the Danes spectacularly returned to form at the start of the last decade, capped by a third triumph in 2013.

 ESTONIA (BEST: WON IN 2001)